-Based on Oetting's Scale the levels of anxiety can be categorized into five levels; very anxious, anxious, mildly anxious, relaxed, and very relaxed.

-a.
-Very Anxious Level
+Based on Oetting's Scale the levels of anxiety can be categorized into five levels; very anxious, anxious, mildly anxious, relaxed, and very relaxed.59 a.
+Very Anxious Level b.
+Anxious Level

 Very anxious is the highest level of anxiety.
 Based on the Oetting's Scale, the range for this level is from 120-to 144.